4. An illustrative application

 // attributes

-var $connected; // Boolean indicating whether or not we are connected to the database
+var $connecté; // boolean indicating whether or not you are connected to the database

 function impots_data($dDSN){

-// $dDSN: dictionary defining the connection to be established
+// $dDSN: dictionary defining the link to be established

-// $dDSN['database']: the name of the database to connect to
+// $dDSN['database']: name of the database to be connected to

-// creates a connection in $oDB to the database defined by $dDSN under the identity of $dDSN['user']
+// creates in $oDB a connection to the database defined by $dDSN as $dDSN['user']

 // if the connection is successful

-// stores the database connection string in $sDSN
+// sets $sDSN to the database connection string

-// sets $sDataBase to the name of the database being connected to
+// sets $sDataBase to the name of the database to which you are connecting

 // if the connection fails

-// store the appropriate error messages in the $aErrors list
+// puts the appropriate error msg in the $aErreurs list

 // closes the connection if necessary